gorkemturkut57/Sagiroglu-Ticaret/README.md

 ## Overview

-Sagiroglu Ticaret Website offers an integrated platform that caters to the diverse needs of real estate and auto markets.
-Our goal is to streamline the process of finding the perfect home, office space, or vehicle by providing an extensive range of listings and advanced search functionalities.
-With user-friendly navigation and detailed listing information, our platform aims to be the preferred choice for anyone looking to buy, sell, or rent properties and vehicles.
+**Özsağır Ticaret** offers a user-friendly platform for exploring and managing real estate and vehicle transactions.
+Designed with ease of use in mind, our website helps users navigate through various listings, access detailed information, and connect with sellers or agents efficiently.

 ## Features

 ### Real Estate

-- **Property Listings**: Explore a wide range of properties for sale or rent, including apartments, houses, commercial spaces, and land.
+- **Property Listings**: Browse a diverse range of properties for sale or rent, including residential, commercial, and land options.
-- **Advanced Search**: Filter properties by location, price range, size, amenities, and more.
+- **Advanced Search**: Filter listings by location, price range, property type, and more.
-- **Virtual Tours**: Experience properties with immersive virtual tours and high-quality images.
+- **Property Details**: View comprehensive details, including photos, descriptions, and virtual tours where available.
-- **Agent Contact**: Connect directly with agents or property owners for inquiries and negotiations.
+- **Agent Contact**: Reach out to agents or property owners directly through our secure contact system.
-- **Saved Searches**: Save your favorite listings and searches for quick access.

 ### Auto Trading

-- **Vehicle Listings**: Browse listings for new and used cars, motorcycles, and commercial vehicles.
+- **Vehicle Listings**: Explore listings for new and used vehicles, including cars, motorcycles, and commercial vehicles.
-- **Filter and Compare**: Use advanced filters to find vehicles by make, model, year, price, and features.
+- **Search and Filter**: Use advanced search options to find vehicles by make, model, year, price, and other criteria.
+- **Vehicle Information**: Access detailed vehicle descriptions, photos, and history reports.
-- **Dealer Network**: Access a network of trusted dealers and sellers.
+- **Dealer Network**: Connect with trusted dealers and sellers in your area.
-- **Vehicle History**: View detailed vehicle history reports and maintenance records.
-- **Price Alerts**: Set alerts for price drops and new listings that match your criteria.

 ### User Account

-- **User Registration**: Create an account to list properties or vehicles, manage your listings, and track inquiries.
+- **Registration and Login**: Create an account to manage listings, track inquiries, and save your searches.
-- **Dashboard**: A personalized dashboard to manage saved listings, contacts, and notifications.
+- **Dashboard**: Access a personalized dashboard for managing your listings and user preferences.
-- **Secure Transactions**: Ensure secure communication and transactions with our encrypted messaging system.
+- **Secure Communication**: Communicate securely with agents or sellers through our platform.

 ## Technologies Used

-- **Front-End**: React.js, HTML5, CSS3, Bootstrap
+- **Front-End**: HTML, CSS, JavaScript, React.js
 - **Back-End**: Node.js, Express.js
 - **Database**: MongoDB
 - **APIs**: Google Maps API for location services
-- **Payment Gateway**: Stripe for secure transactions
-- **Hosting**: Vercel
+- **Hosting**: Netlify

 ## Installation

-To run the project locally, follow the instructions below:
+To run the project locally, follow these steps:

 ### Prerequisites